dkilcy/saltstack-base/README.md

 Other projects that use this repository:
 - [juno-saltstack](https://github.com/dkilcy/juno-saltstack) - Openstack 3+ node architecture on CentOS 7

-- Go over a quick SaltStack tutorial [HERE]()
+- TODO: Go over a quick SaltStack tutorial [HERE]()
-- Go over a

 ### Install CentOS 7

 1. Install CentOS 7 from media image.
-These steps are documented [HERE]()
+These steps are documented [HERE](saltstack-base/notes/centos-7-manual.md#manual-install-from-media)
- TODO: Create a user devops as an administrator.

 ### Setup Base Environment

 Boot into the OS.